-While we were waiting to get started, I talked with the person next to me.
+At the next break out session at the Business Boutique Conference, while we were waiting to get started, I talked with the person next to me.
 She is also a photographer.
 I asked her for one piece of advice and after she thought for a minute, she said, “Don’t forget you in your business.”
 She gave an example of her client posting a picture of him holding his merchandise and even though it was a bad quality photo, it got more notice on Instagram than the polished photos of the merchandise alone.
-Sounds like a goal for me…
+That sounds like a goal for me…

 Objective – create a plan for both meaningful and sustainable growth.

 The areas that matter most are: spiritual, family, social, financial, intellectual, career, and physical.

 Life-balance is not a 50/50 split.
 It’s about being 100% wherever you are.Christy Wright

 Remember SMART goals – specific, measurable, attainable, relevant, and time-based.